 A form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside clothing.
 It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).

 The approach developed by Dr Carlene Firmin and colleagues at University of Bedfordshire in 2015.
 It’s an approach to understanding, and responding to, young people’s experiences of significant harm beyond their families.
-It recognises that the different relationships that young people form in their neighborhoods, schools and online can feature violence and abuse.
+It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent-child relationships.
 Contextual Safeguarding is therefore the intervention into the contexts presenting harm to children- those being peer groups, schools, neighbourhoods and online.

 This is a form a criminal exploitation and is when gangs and organised crime networks groom and exploit children to sell drugs.
 Often these children are made to travel across counties, and they use dedicated mobile phone ‘lines’ to supply drugs.
 Criminals groom children into trafficking their drugs for them with promises of money, friendship and status.
 Once they've been drawn in, these children are controlled using threats, violence and sexual abuse, leaving them traumatised and living in fear.